 Given the control sketch, the planner produces a control configuration $C_n, \Omega_n$ for each sentence position $n = \{0, \ldots, N-1\}$.
-The control configuration for each sentence is passed to the blending generative model along with previous generated sentences as prompt.
+The control configuration for each sentence is passed to BGM, along with previous generated sentences as prompt.

-We interpret a control sketch as story arc on a specific topic, which typically contains a transition, an engagement and a phase-out, the planner should give highest control strength to the midpoint of the area, $m := (s+e)/2$, and lower strength towards the start and end of the span of the area; We capture this as a Gaussian distribution.
+We interpret a control sketch as a story arc on a specific topic, which typically contains a transition, an engagement, and a phase-out, the planner should give the highest control strength to the midpoint of the area, $m := (s+e)/2$, and lower strength towards the start and end of the span of the area; We capture this as a Gaussian distribution.